Frequently Asked Questions

 Workshops

-The focus of the workshops is on student learning through experience.
-In teaching I don't routinely handle the clay being worked on by students.
-The one exception is where there is clear advantage to learning a lesson further on in the process.
+The style of the workshops is to focus on student led learning through direct experience.
+During workshops the clay is rarely handled during tuition.
+An exception is where there is an aim to help a student focus on a stage later in the process.

 Yes I can work with you to locate and fix reasons why pieces might not be advancing beyond a certain scale.
-The Intermediate course would allow space to focus attention on these details.
+See details of the Intermediate course for dedicated time to focus attention on the detail.
+See

 There is not a strict limit.
 Guidance would be 6 to 8 small to medium size pieces.